Hōei eruption: Extent

 The eruption happened on Mount Fuji's east-southeast flank and formed three new volcanic vents, named No. 1, No. 2, and No. 3 Hōei vents.
 The catastrophe developed over several days; an initial earthquake with an explosion of cinders and ash was followed some days later with more forceful ejections of rocks and stones.
 The Hōei eruption is said to have caused the worst ash-fall disaster in Japanese history.

 Although it brought no lava flow, the Hōei eruption released 800 e6m3 of volcanic ash, which spread over vast areas around the volcano, even reaching Edo almost 100 km away.
-Cinders and ash fell like rain in Izu, Kai, Sagami, and Musashi provinces, and ash-fall was recorded in Tokyo and Yokohama to the east of the volcano.
+Cinders and ash fell like rain in Izu, Kai, Sagami, and Musashi provinces, and ash-fall was also recorded in Yokohama to the east of the volcano.
 In Edo, the volcanic ash was several centimeters thick.
 The released ash from the eruption fell to the earth and covered many crops in the area, stunting growth.
 There is no estimate for the number of deaths caused by the eruption.
 The eruption is rated a 5 on the Volcanic Explosivity Index.